JeremyFroidevaux/EcoHacK/README.md

 + discuss, exchange, and share experiences and best practices in sound recording analysis,

 - explore novel ways of linking acoustic data with environmental variables at different spatiotemporal scales.

+## Important information

+**Register here before Sept.
+30th 2023**.
+Seats will be allocated on a first come, first serve basis due to the limited capacity (max 25 people).

+There are two ways to participate to EcoHacK :

+* Propose a project idea at registration (see examples from last year [here](https://github.com/brain-bzh/EcoHacK-2022)) and find your teammates during Day 1.

+* Join a project during Day 1.

+All projects will be introduced during the “Project Pitch” session during Day 1, and on the afternoon on Day 3, all projects will present the work done during EcoHacK.
+Moreover, there will be opportunities to talk about any bio/ecoacoustic-related topics during **Blitz talks** and a **poster session**.

+**Feel free to propose your own idea!**

+**Local organizing committee

+- Dr Jeremy Froidevaux, University of Stirling, UK.
+Jeremy is a Leverhulme early-career research fellow at the University of Stirling, Scotland.
+He is a conservation biologist with broad interests in wildlife ecology and conservation.
+Using emergent bioacoustic methods, his research focuses on assessing the impacts of anthropogenic pressures on biodiversity, especially bats, birds, and recently bees.

+- Dr Nicolas Farrugia, IMT Atlantique, France.
+Nicolas is an assistant professor at IMT Atlantique, an elite technical university in France.
+His research interests include developing innovative methods to better understand Sounds and the Brain using modern machine learning and deep learning.

+- Dr Tom Bradfer-Lawrence, RSPB, UK.
+Tom is a Senior Conservation Scientist at RSPB.
+He is a landscape ecologist, interested in the conservation of biodiversity in human-modified landscapes.
+His work includes community ecology, ecoacoustics, and nature-based solutions to climate change.